tomitan100/org.openhab.binding.bom/README.md

 # <bindingName> Australian Bureau of Meteorology Binding

-This Eclipse Smarthome/OpenHAB binding allows retrieval of Australia's weather forecast from Bureau of Meteorology.
+This Eclipse Smarthome/OpenHAB binding allows retrieval of Australian weather forecast from Bureau of Meteorology.

 ## Features
 This initial release maps most fields from BOM data-feed.